MedicAlert: Common medical conditions

 The MedicAlert Foundation of Australia permits organ donation directions to be engraved on their IDs.

 Advance directives

 An advance directive covers specific directives as to the course of treatment that is to be taken by caregivers should the patient be unable to give informed consent due to incapacity.
-Currently in the United States, MedicAlert will hold on to signed advance directives which can be provided to first responders and medical personnel when they contact MedicAlert.
+In the United States, MedicAlert keeps signed advance directives, which can be provided to first responders and medical personnel when they contact MedicAlert.
 A common advance directive is a do not resuscitate order which states that member has requested that resuscitation should not be attempted if the member suffers cardiac or respiratory arrest.

 International affiliates

 MedicAlert has international affiliates in nine countries.